iwdpa/iwdpa/_posts/2019-03-06-executive-board.md

 ---
-title: Executive Board Meeting at CCCC in Pittsburg: March 14
+title: Executive Board Meeting at CCCC in Pittsburg
 date: 2019-03-06 00:00:01
 ---